Aronnaxx/d00t/README.md

-# Open Duck VLM Integration
+# D00t - Duck Robot VLM Integration

 This project integrates Vision Language Models (VLMs) with the Open Duck Robot, enabling natural language control of the duck robot in the MuJoCo simulation environment.